-Tests that Diagnose Type 2 Diabetes
+Tests Used to Diagnose Type 2 Diabetes

 Your healthcare provider can use 1 or more of the following blood tests to diagnose you with type 2 diabetes.
 These tests measure the level of glucose in your blood.

-- An oral glucose tolerance test measures your glucose level when you have had nothing to eat or drink, except water, for at least 8 hours.
+An oral glucose tolerance test measures your glucose level when you have had nothing to eat or drink, except water, for at least 8 hours.
 Then the test measures your glucose level again after 2 hours after you drink a sweetened beverage.
-A result of 200 mg/dL or higher means diabetes
+A result of 200 mg/dL or higher indicates diabetes

-Two blood tests help you manage your diabetes.
+Two blood tests will help you manage your diabetes.
 Your provider will order an A1C laboratory test.
 The other test you do yourself at certain times each day.
 This test involves checking the glucose level in your blood from a finger poke.